 Occasional updates A collection of tips and tricks for programming as I learn.
 Literally the only way I'll remember anything.

 I'm an investigative reporter on the state politics team at WRAL News in Raleigh, N.C., where I specialize in data and public records.
-I also teach data journalism at the DeWitt Wallace Center for Media & Democracy at Duke University.
-From August 2016 to May 2017, I was on leave from WRAL to complete a Nieman Fellowship at Harvard University.
+I also teach courses on data journalism and gerrymandering at the DeWitt Wallace Center for Media & Democracy at Duke University's Sanford School of Public Policy.
+In 2017, I completed a Nieman Fellowship at Harvard University.

 Prior to joining WRAL, I worked as managing editor for the Duke University Reporters’ Lab, a research project aimed at reducing the costs of investigative reporting.
 I've taught class at the UNC-Chapel Hill's journalism school, freelanced for The (Raleigh) News & Observer, trained student reporters as an adviser to N.C.
 State University's daily newspaper and worked as a Web editor for a 24/7 local cable news channel.

 I like great sentences, mediocre code and bad coffee.